-Rolling Stones guitarist Brian Jones is found dead of an apparent accidental drowning on this day in 1969.
+Rolling Stones guitarist Brian Jones is found dead of an apparent accidental drowning on July 3, 1969.
 Two years later to the day, in 1971, Jim Morrison dies of heart failure in a Paris bathtub.

 For all the highly publicized brushes with the law that Mick Jagger and Keith Richards would have in the late 1960s, it was the original leader of the Rolling Stones, Brian Jones, who was the group’s original bad boy—who lived, in the words of Pete Townshend, “on a higher planet of decadence than anyone I would ever meet.”
 A gifted musician, Jones helped create the sound of countless classic Stones tracks with his work on guitar, sitar, marimba and other instruments that were then considered exotic for rock and roll.
 But he also helped create the stereotype of the wasted rock star with his prodigious drug habit and his declining ability to contribute to the Stones’ recordings.
 “At first Brian was the most interesting Stone,” John Lennon recalled in a 1970 interview, “[but] he was one of them guys that disintegrated in front of you.”